boidushya/better-lyrics/STYLING.md

 handle this:

 1. **Reset State:**
-   This rule is applied to pre-animating spans that are not actively animating:
+   This rule is applied to spans in their pre-animating state:
    ```css
    .blyrics-container > div > span.blyrics--pre-animating:not(.blyrics--animating)::after {
      /* Reset background position for the karaoke transition to play correctly */